-Peoples Financial Services Corp: Impressive Third Quarter, Are There Blue Skies Ahead?
+Peoples Financial Services Corp.: Impressive Third Quarter, Are There Blue Skies Ahead?

 Peoples Financial Services Corp.
 (NASDAQ:PFIS) is coming off an impressive third quarter and has quickly built up its loans and deposits in the first nine months of 2016, which I believe will propel this stock higher in 2017.
-People's is one of a number of small banks that I hope to cover in the coming weeks.
-Coverage to date has included Sandy Spring Bank (NASDAQ:SASR), up 9.9% in the 15 trading days since my buy recommendation and Two River Bancorp (NASDAQ:TRCB), down 1% in the five trading days since my thumbs-down recommendation.
+Peoples is one of a number of small banks that I hope to cover in the coming weeks.
+Coverage to date has included Sandy Spring Bank (NASDAQ:SASR), up 9.9% in the 15 trading days since my buy recommendation, and Two River Bancorp (NASDAQ:TRCB), down 1% in the five trading days since my thumbs-down recommendation.

 About